 This unique project, featuring excerpts from a host of William Shakespeare’s comedies and tragedies, was first conceived by director Frank L. Sawyer in 2011.
 During a conversation with Duncan Little Creek Gallery’s Jacques Errecart, Joan and Jennifer Anderson about the idea, they asked if the show could be staged in their backyard.
 Frank thought this a wonderful synergy of the Bard, a beautiful outdoor setting, and the artsy atmosphere of DLC.
 Add to this a catchy title created by cast member Heidi DuSoleil, and Bard in the Yard evolved from concept to production.
 BITY I focused on the romantic comedies exploring themes of love!

-2013’s version of BITY focuses on the battle of the sexes.
+2013’s version of BITY turned it's attention to the battle of the sexes.
 Life, love, death, and happiness shall all hang in the balance as we explore the machinations of all things male and female and attempt to answer the age old question; who will win the battle of the sexes?
-Performances are September 11-13, 18, 20, 21 beginning at 7 PM in the back yard of the Duncan LittleCreek Gallery located at 518 Commercial Street in Elko Nevada.
-The show includes passages from A Midsummer Night's Dream, Taming of the Shrew, Love's Labours Lost, Romeo and Juliet, Hamlet, and Macbeth.
-Tickets are only $5 and are available at the door.
+Performances were held in September and featured passages from A Midsummer Night's Dream, Taming of the Shrew, Love's Labours Lost, Romeo and Juliet, Hamlet, and Macbeth.

 Bard in the Yard II welcomes the Silver Stage Players as our co-executive Producers for the second time!
 SSP has a nearly 80 year history of bringing theater to northern Nevada.
 We are so very happy to be working with the area's most decorated theater company!